 The process of becoming a doctor is a serious commitment.
-In order to decide if medicine is the right career for you, you need to follow a few basic steps.
+In order to decide if the medicine is the right career for you, you need to follow a few basic steps.
 The first phase involves deciding if you want to do medicine at all.
 This involves the following steps:

 Being a doctor is a serious commitment and highly demanding.
 The first challenge for every doctor-to-be is the application process.
-Before you apply, you should decide if medicine is what you really want to do.
+Before you apply, you should decide if the medicine is what you really want to do.
 If the answer is “YES”, you can start working on your application.
-In the following we will guide you through the decision-making and application process.
+In the following, we will guide you through the decision-making and application process.